The BEST Home Fried Potatoes Recipe

 When it comes to the seasonings, I only use a few – seasoning salt, sugar, garlic powder, and pepper.
 I used to use onion powder but omitted it from the recipe because it’s not needed since we use so many onions.

-With most recipes, I combine my ingredients in a like a shot cup or something.
+With most recipes, I combine my ingredients in a shot cup or something.
 LMBO!
 I do this to ensure whatever I’m cooking is evenly seasoned and to save time.
 When I fry my home fries, I don’t season them until I add them to the skillet.

 • Adobo seasoning: You cant go wrong with adobo seasoning.
 Im a big fan of it and while it’s not my favorite all purpose seasoning it has to be my 2nd favorite because I use it as much as seasoning salt.